indimail/indimail-virtualdomains/.github/README-indimail.md

 Delivery Time : No Mails Delivered yet / Per Day Limit not configured
 ```

 If you carefully notice the passwd field, you will see the password starting with {SCRAM-SHA-256}.
 The iteration count is 4096.
 This is the iteration used by the algorithm.
 The salt is `HWvKDMG1R9hSSt/e`, the stored key is `thk3p9gV604V9A2chgmW/ovPgucUtFRhHJgfeWi2pJ4=`, the server key is `IvIc99nIBYdKFqW+ZTz1Ioz5nIxWXJDegzPlkq41tic=` and finally the salted password that will be used for AUTH LOGIN and AUTH PLAIN is `$5$7.Jwtq6QiQaLsguq$RXUJkrI5PUhtqGa4jKGbLPZaLmJiGdpqXhe68qtqyE/`.
-The stored key and the server key is all that the server requires to verify if the client's response to the challenge was correct or not.
+When using SCRAM, the stored key and the server key is all that the server requires to verify if the client's response to the challenge is correct or not.

 To additionally allow CRAM methods, use the -C argument to <b>vpasswd</b> (or <b>vmoduser</b>).
+Now look carefull at the password field by doing vuserinfo.

 ```
 sudo vpasswd -C -m SCRAM-SHA-256 manny@example.com supersecret